 After breakfast, transfer to the airport for flights home.

 Prices, Departures and Inclusions

-- Some images kindly provided by Alexander de Vries
+Some images have been kindly provided by Alexander de Vries.

 - Loan of cold-weather gear and boots

 - All activities & entrance fees

 - Charter flights between Winnipeg and Churchill

 - Air travel to and from Winnipeg

 - Items of a personal nature (laundry, beverages, etc)